kreshuklab/plant-seg/Documentation-GUI/Predictions.md

  therefore the **Patch size** can be used to optimize the performance of the pipeline.
  Usually a bigger patches cost more memory but can give a slight improvement in performance.

-* To minimize the boundary effect due to the sliding windows patching we use different **strides**:
+* To minimize the boundary effect due to the sliding windows patching we can use different **strides**:
     1. Accurate: corresponding to a stride 50% of the patch size (yield best predictions/segmentation accuracy)
     2. Balanced: corresponding to a stride 75% of the patch size
     3. Draft: corresponding to a stride 95% of the patch size (yield fastest runtime)

 * The **Device type** menu can be used to enable or not gpu acceleration.
-The networks predictions are greatly accelerated by CUDA on Nvidia GPUs, at the moment we don't support other GPU manufacturers.
+The networks predictions are greatly accelerated by CUDA on Nvidia GPUs, at the moment we don't support other GPUs manufacturers.